Skip to main content

 Written by Nate Rodriguez

-Updated over a week ago
+Updated over 2 weeks ago

-1. Go to Albert and log-in to your Albert account
+1. Go to Albert and log-in to your Albert account.

 Note: If you do not see your subject listed, you will need to ask your teacher to open Independent Practice.